Tsunami warnings lifted after Alaska earthquake | DW | 29.07.2021

 The earthquake hit 56 miles (91 kilometers) southeast of the town of Perryville, some 500 miles from Anchorage, Alaska's biggest city.

-But authorites moved later on Thursday to cancel tsunami warnings for Alaska, Hawaii, and the Pacific territories of Guam and the Northern Mariana Islands.
+Tsunami warnings were issued for Alaska, Hawaii, and the Pacific territories of Guam and the Northern Mariana Islands.
+But authorites later canceled those warnings.

 In Alaska, there were no immediate reports of injuries or damage.